Installation Options

 • Don't use the top platform of a stepladder unless it is designed with special handholds.

-• Don't carry items up a ladder that would require the use of both hands; one hand should be holding the ladder at all times.
+• Don't carry items up a ladder that would require using both hands; one hand should always hold the ladder.

 • Don't go on the cat ladder unless it is lashed to the ground ladder.